-If at the separate sentencing proceeding the jury finds that none of the factors set forth in subsection (b) exists, the court shall sentence the defendant to a Code imprisonment under Chapter V of the Unified Corrections.
+If at the separate sentencing proceeding the jury finds that none of the factors set forth in subsection (b) exists, the court shall sentence the defendant to term а imprisonment under Chapter V of the Unified Code Corrections.
 If there is a unanimous finding by the jury that one or more of the factors set forth in subsection (b) exist, the jury shall consider aggravating and mitigating factors as instructed by the court and shall determine whether the sentence of death shall be imposed.
 If the jury determines unanimously, after weighing the factors in aggravation and mitigation, that death is the appropriate sentence, the court shall sentence the defendant to death.
-If the court does not jury determination that death concur with the appropriate sentence, the court shall set forth reasons in writing including what facts or circumstances the court relied
+If the court does not jury determination that death concur with the is appropriate sentence, the court shall set forth reasons in writing including what facts or circumstances the court relied upon, along with any relevant documents, that compelled the court to non-concur with the sentence.
+This document and any attachments shall be part of the record for appellate review. court shall be bound by the jury's sentencing determination.

-- upon, along with any relevant documents, that compelled the 1 - 2 court to non-concur with the sentence.
-This document and any - 3 attachments shall be part of the record for appellate review. - court shall be bound by the jury's sentencing - 5 determination. - 6 Ιf after weighing the factors in aggravation - 7 mitigation, one or more jurors determines that death is not the - appropriate sentence, the court shall sentence the defendant to 8 - 9 a term of imprisonment under Chapter V of the Unified Code of - 10 Corrections. - 11 (h) Procedure - No Jury. - 12 In a proceeding before the court alone, if the court finds - 13 that none of the factors found in subsection (b) exists, the - court shall sentence the defendant to a term of imprisonment 14 - 15 under Chapter V of the Unified Code of Corrections. - 16 If the Court determines that one or more of the factors set - 17 forth in subsection (b) exists, the Court shall consider any - aggravating and mitigating factors as indicated in subsection 18 - (c).
-If the Court determines, after weighing the factors in 19 - 20 aggravation and mitigation, that death is the appropriate - sentence, the Court shall sentence the defendant to death.
-21 - 22 If the court finds that death is not the appropriate - 23 sentence, the court shall sentence the defendant to a term of - 24 imprisonment under Chapter V of the Unified Code - 25 Corrections. - 26 (h-5) Decertification as a capital case.
+If after weighing the factors in aggravation and

+- 1 mitigation, one or more jurors determines that death is not the - 2 appropriate sentence, the court shall sentence the defendant to - 3 a term of imprisonment under Chapter V of the Unified Code of - 4 Corrections. - (h) Procedure No Jury. - In a proceeding before the court alone, if the court finds - 7 that none of the factors found in subsection (b) exists, the - 8 court shall sentence the defendant to a term of imprisonment - 9 under Chapter V of the Unified Code of Corrections. - 10 If the Court determines that one or more of the factors set - forth in subsection (b) exists, the Court shall consider any - 12 aggravating and mitigating factors as indicated in subsection - 13 (c).
+If the Court determines, after weighing the factors in - 14 aggravation and mitigation, that death is the appropriate - 15 sentence, the Court shall sentence the defendant to death. - 16 If the court finds that death is not the appropriate - 17 sentence, the court shall sentence the defendant to a term of - 18 imprisonment under Chapter V of the Unified Code of - 19 Corrections. - 20 (h-5) Decertification as a capital case. - In a case in which the defendant has been found guilty of - first degree murder by a judge or jury, or a case on remand for - 23 resentencing, and the State seeks the death penalty as an - 24 appropriate sentence, on the court's own motion or the written - 25 motion of the defendant, the court may decertify the case as a - death penalty case if the court finds that the only evidence supporting the defendant's conviction is the uncorroborated testimony of an informant witness, as defined in Section 115-21 of the Code of Criminal Procedure of 1963, concerning the confession or admission of the defendant or that the sole evidence against the defendant is a single eyewitness or single accomplice without any other corroborating evidence.
+If the court decertifies the case as a capital case under either of the grounds set forth above, the court shall issue a written finding.
+The State may pursue its right to appeal the decertification pursuant to Supreme Court Rule 604(a)(1).
+If the court does not decertify the case as a capital case, the matter shall proceed to the eligibility phase of the sentencing hearing.